Taipei Main Station

-Taipei Main Station (台北車站 (Táiběi chēzhàn)) is a railway and metro station in Taipei, Taiwan.
-It is served by Taiwan High Speed Rail, the Taiwan Railways Administration, and the Taipei Metro.
+Taipei Main Station (台北車站 (Táiběi chēzhàn)) is a major railway and metro station in Taipei, Taiwan.
+It is served by Taiwan Railway, Taiwan High Speed Rail, and Taipei Metro.
 It is also connected through underground passageways to the terminal station of Taoyuan Airport MRT and the Taipei Bus Station.
-In 2017, it was the busiest station on all three rail systems, with a total of 190 million entries and exits.
+It is the busiest transport hub in Taiwan.

 Station overview

 The central building of Taipei Main Station is a rectangular building in Zhongzheng District with six stories above ground and four stories below ground.
 The building is 149 m long and 110 m wide.
 The first floor has a large ticketing hall with a skylight and three ground-level exits in each cardinal direction, the second is occupied by restaurants managed by the Breeze group, and all floors above are office spaces.
-At the B1 level, there are turnstiles for the TRA and THSR platforms, along with a myriad of underground passageways for Taipei Bus Station, the Taoyuan Metro station, and Beimen metro station.
+At the B1 level, there are turnstiles for the TR and THSR platforms, along with a myriad of underground passageways for Taipei Bus Station, the Taoyuan Metro station, and Beimen metro station.
 Zhongshan Metro Mall, Taipei City Mall, Station Front Metro Mall, and Qsquare all connect on this level as well.
 TRA and THSR each have two island platforms at the B2 level.
 As for Taipei Metro, the Bannan line's platforms are located at the south of the station building; the entrances are at the B2 level, and the platforms are at B3.
 The Tamsui-Xinyi line's entrance is directly under the station building at B3, and the platforms are at B4.

 Station layout

 HSR services

-HSR services 1xx, (1)2xx, (1)3xx, (1)5xx, (1)6xx, and (8)8xx call at this station.
+Except for Service 583 and 598, all HSR services call at this station.
 The first two southbound trains in the day are 803 (stops at all stations) at 06:26 and 203 (Taipei-Banqiao-Taichung-Chiayi-Tainan-Zuoying) at 06:30.
-Service 203 is the only train of the day that departs from Taipei Station, and does not depart from Nangang station like most southbound trains do.
-Although Service 203 departs four minutes later after Service 803, passengers traveling to major cities such as Taichung, Tainan, and Kaohsiung will save more time taking Train No. 203, while Train No. 803 would be more suitable for traveling to nearby cities such as Taoyuan or Hsinchu.
+Service 203 is the only southbound train of the day that departs from Taipei Station instead of Nangang station.
+Although Service 203 departs four minutes after Service 803, passengers traveling to major cities such as Taichung, Tainan, and Kaohsiung will save time taking Train No. 203, while Service 803 is more suitable for those traveling to nearby cities such as Taoyuan or Hsinchu.